ElenaXu98/NLP-project-on-Yelp-data/README.md

 The 'code' folder contains the following files:

 - `main.R` contains all of the code for the project
-- `DataPreprocessing.ipybnb` exploratory notebook
+- `DataPreprocessing.ipynb` exploratory notebook
-- `scriptR.ipybn` exploratory notebook
+- `scriptR.ipynb` exploratory notebook

 *Please create a `NLP-project-on-Yelp-data/data/` folder and put all the four json files in it.
 Then set your working directory as `NLP-project-on-Yelp-data/code/` before run the `main.R`*